-Qualified SMART-SIGNTM- Class 2 certificates MAY NOT be used to sign files containing, directly or indirectly, executable code for PCs (software, e.g. files with .exe or .com extensions) or add ons to an existing executable code that bring about different possibilities to a PC (e.g. .dll extensions), in particular when these appear as if they have been created by the subject, and the subject's signature on them aims to guarantee to third parties that the files are safe (CODE SIGNING).
+Qualified SMART-SIGNTM- Class 1 certificates MAY NOT be used to seal files containing, directly or indirectly, executable code for PCs (software, e.g. files with .exe or .com extensions) or add ons to an existing executable code that bring about different possibilities to a PC (e.g. .dll extensions), in particular when these appear as if they have been created by the subject, and the subject's seal on them aims to guarantee to third parties that the files are safe (CODE SEALING).

-2.2.3 Limits to the value of transactions using SMART-SIGN - Class 2 certificates
+2.2.3 Limits to the value of transactions using SMART-SIGN - Class 1 certificates indirect fees or of any other consideration for the provision goods or services (e.g. controlled access to libraries, computer networks, free services, etc.)